Karaca7/webrtc/Readme.md

 ## Next Version

+0. An invitation link will be sent for the new user to join the room.
 1. Pause, play (in-group)
 2. All colleagues' scores will be transferred when they complete the lesson.
 3. audio and video on, off.